College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025-26 bowl and College Football Playoff schedule

-The FBS bowl season got started a bit earlier this year with the LA Bowl kicking things off this past Saturday and the Salute to Veterans Bowl unfolding on Tuesday.
-There's still the Xbox Bowl to come on Thursday, leading into first-round College Football Playoff action that begins on Friday.
+Several bowl games are already in the books, but the college football postseason action really heats up Friday as the first round of the College Football Playoff kicks off.
 That's when No. 9 Alabama heads to No. 8 Oklahoma in a game where the Sooners are 1.5-point favorites, according to the latest college football odds.

 iNew users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.